 How to supply your TFN

-- have made a personal contribution during a financial year
+- Have made a personal contribution to super during a financial year

 Satisfying the age requirements

 - You must be between 18 and 75

 - If you are aged between 67 and 75, you will need to meet the work test, or work test exemption.

 - If you’re 75, you need to make your personal contribution no later than 28 days after the month of your 75th birthday.